Kosovars

-Kosovar or Kosovan refers to the nationality of persons who hold citizenship in Kosovo.
+A Kosovar is a person who holds citizenship in Kosovo.
 As it is a nationality term, there is no Kosovar ethnic group.
-In the Albanian language 'Kosovar' is often used for ethnic Albanians of Kosovo.
 While the majority of Kosovars are ethnic Albanians (92%), the country is home to other ethnic communities as well, including Serbs, Bosniaks, and others.
 Kosovar citizenship can be acquired through birth, naturalization, or other legal processes.

 Ethnic groups

 According to demographic sources, Kosovo has a population of around two million.
 Ethnic Albanians form the majority in Kosovo with 92.9% of the population being Albanian.
 The vast majority of Kosovar Albanians are Muslim and speak the Albanian language.
 Other ethnic groups in Kosovo include Serbs, Romani people, Ashkali and Balkan Egyptians, Bosniaks, Turks and Gorani people.

 Nationality law

 Kosovo provides citizenship to a person in the following circumstances: